Paris Mountain Press

 Engineers are not miracle workers, though they think they are.
 And so do the ships' companies who rely upon them.
 The mystical order of engineers seemed to extend across the light years to the Woogie civilization.
 The Woogie engineer had survived the explosive decompression of his engine room.
 They explained it as a freak accident, although they were reticent in talking about it.

 The two ships had made their way to the third planet of the system of the star the humans called Tetrarch.
-The scientists, in their own obscure way, had dubbed the third planet Victor.
+In their own obscure way, the scientists had dubbed the third planet Victor.
 It was a thoroughly unpleasant world, marginally habitable only at the poles.
 Glendower dropped a marker beacon at the north pole, claiming the planet for the Paladin and the Upper Midwest Palatinate.

-Dawn had come back across to the Glendower since the quarantine had been thoroughly broken.
-If everyone survived the trip back to Earth without a mystery illness, there would be not quite the panic on Earth.
+Dawn had returned to the Glendower since the quarantine had been thoroughly broken.
+If everyone survived the trip back to Earth without a mystery illness, there would not be quite the panic on Earth.
 Two Woogies had accompanied Dawn back to the ship.
-They were parked in the ship's conference room along with Staumpitz, Watkins, Marshall and Howe.
-The rest of the crew were traveling the ship's corridors on one pretext or another in hopes of spotting the alien creatures.
+They were parked in the ship's conference room along with Staumpitz, Watkins, Marshall, and Howe.
+The rest of the crew were prowling the ship's corridors on one pretext or another, hoping to spot the alien creatures.

-The Woogies communicated to the humans, by typing on a portable computer terminal of their design.
+The Woogies communicated to the humans by typing on a portable computer terminal of their design.
 The Woogie terminal would transmit the text to their ship, where the computer would translate into Anglo and send it back.
-The humans would type into their keyboards, and the AI on the Glendower would translate it, and send it over to the Woogie ship, which then flipped it back to the Woogie terminals on the human ship.
+The humans would type into their keyboards, and the AI on the Glendower would translate it and send it over to the Woogie ship, which then flipped it back to the Woogie terminals on the human vessel.
 To use the ancient human term, it was an awful kludge, but it worked for their purposes.

 If you still want to do this, we are agreed, Staumpitz typed on his terminal.